-He sucked on the inside of his cheek and glanced around the room in a slow circling path.
+He sucked on the inside of his cheek and glanced around the room in a slow circling path, gesturing vaguely.

 Ron heaved a breath, his shoulders relaxing in defeat, Harry hoped.

-"Anyway, Hermione told him to stop infecting you with his negative energy and told him that it was his job to take care of you and-" Ron made a face like he was going to be sick, and Harry reached for his garbage bin with his foot and nudged it towards his friend, "And that if he was going to monopolize your affections, he had better start making this country a safer place for you or she'd be taking you away,"
+"Anyway, Hermione told him to stop infecting you with his negative energy and told him that it was his job to take care of you and-" Ron made a face like he was going to be sick, and Harry reached for his garbage bin with his foot and nudged it towards his friend pointedly, "And that if he was going to monopolize your affections, he had better start making this country a safer place for you or she'd be taking you away."

 "She said what?"

-Well, no wonder he was pissed.
+Well, no wonder Voldemort was pissed.
 Harry didn't feel guilty at all for putting Hermione in the jaws of a perverted old man- it was her fault he got mauled!

 "She's crazy, I know.
 But I kind of think she has a point- we agreed to rule with him because it was the most balanced way to end the war.
 You're not supposed to be converted!"

-Harry waved him off with a resisting huff.
-What a bunch of dragon shit- he wasn't being converted.
+Harry waved him off.
+What a bunch of hippogriff shit- he wasn't being converted.